ansible-middleware/collections-helper-scripts/README.md

     python <script.py> [-c] [--role_dir=<role_dir>]

-The scripts will generate meta/argument_specs.yml for each new parsed variable; and using argument_specs.yml can generated README.md tabular lines.
+The scripts will generate `meta/argument_specs.yml` for each new parsed variable; and using argument_specs.yml, can generate README.md tabular documentation.

 Scripts were tested with python 3.9+

+If you are looking for ansible-lint rules to check argument_specs.yml against var-files, see [our custom rules](https://github.com/ansible-middleware/ansible-lint-custom-rules).

 ## Usage